malik111110/sentient-core-optimisation/.documents/hackathon/PITCH_DECK_OUTLINE.md

     *   Leverage the power of agentic AI to automate, accelerate, and democratize the creation of intelligent applications.
     *   Build a unified platform that bridges the gap between powerful cloud AI and responsive edge AI.

-**Slide 3: Our Solution: Snoob-Dev - The Agentic Nexus**
+**Slide 3: Our Solution: Sentient Core - The Agentic Nexus**
-*   **Core Concept:** Snoob-Dev is an **Enterprise Agentic Workflow Platform** designed to empower users to rapidly design, build, deploy, and manage intelligent AI agents and multi-agent systems.
+*   **Core Concept:** Sentient Core is an **Enterprise Agentic Workflow Platform** designed to empower users to rapidly design, build, deploy, and manage intelligent AI agents and multi-agent systems.
-*   **Visual:** High-level architecture diagram of Snoob-Dev, emphasizing modularity.
+*   **Visual:** High-level architecture diagram of Sentient Core, emphasizing modularity.
 *   **Key Value Propositions:**
     *   **Accelerated Innovation:** Go from idea to deployed AI solution faster.
     *   **Enhanced Productivity:** Automate complex development tasks.
     *   **Integrated Ecosystem:** Seamlessly combine diverse AI capabilities and technologies.

 **Slide 4: Addressing the 'Raise Your Hack' Challenge**
-*   **Statement:** "Snoob-Dev is uniquely positioned to tackle the 'Raise Your Hack' challenge by integrating three distinct sponsor tracks into a cohesive and powerful narrative."
+*   **Statement:** "Sentient Core is uniquely positioned to tackle the 'Raise Your Hack' challenge by integrating three distinct sponsor tracks into a cohesive and powerful narrative."
-*   **Visual:** Logos of Vultr, Prosus, Qualcomm prominently displayed, with connecting lines to a central Snoob-Dev logo.
+*   **Visual:** Logos of Vultr, Prosus, Qualcomm prominently displayed, with connecting lines to a central Sentient Core logo.
 *   **Briefly state the three tracks being addressed.**

 **Slide 5: Core Technology Stack - The Powerhouse Within**